civican/legisinfo/42-1/bills/C-83/bill_text.md

 ### Section 34

-The Commissioner may authorize the transfer of an inmate into a structured intervention unit under section 29 only if the Commissioner is satisfied that there is no reasonable alternative to the inmate's confinement in a structured intervention unit and the Commissioner believes on reasonable grounds that
+  ****(1)**** **A staff member** may authorize the transfer of an inmate into a structured intervention unit under **subsection 29.01(1)** only if the **staff member** is satisfied that there is no reasonable alternative to the inmate's confinement in a structured intervention unit and the **staff member** believes on reasonable grounds that

     the inmate has acted, has attempted to act or intends to act in a manner that jeopardizes the safety of any person or the security of a penitentiary and allowing the inmate to be in the mainstream inmate population would jeopardize the safety of any person or the security of the penitentiary;

     allowing the inmate to be in the mainstream inmate population would jeopardize the inmate's safety; or

     allowing the inmate to be in the mainstream inmate population would interfere with an investigation that could lead to a criminal charge or a charge under subsection 41(2) of a serious disciplinary offence.

+  **(2)** The Service shall maintain a record of every instance in which an inmate is transferred into a structured intervention unit indicating the reasons for the transfer and any alternative considered in the making of the decision.

+  **(3)** No later than one working day after the transfer, the Service shall provide the inmate, in writing, with the reasons for the decision.

 ### Section 35